-The Washington State Local Government Investment Pool (LGIP) is operated by the Washington State Treasurer and is managed in a manner generally consistent with SEC regulated Rule 2a-7 money market funds.
-Participation in the pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
-Fair value of the district's investment in the pool is measured using a net asset value (NAV) calculation based on the amortized cost of all securities held such that the securities will be valued at their acquisition cost, plus accrued income, amortized daily.
-The pool maintains a Weighted Average Maturity (WAM) of 60 days or shorter.
+The district's participation in the Pierce County Investment Pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
+The pool maintains a weighted average maturity of 60 days or less.